abuendia/airr-ml-kaggle/README.md

 ## Dependencies

 The sample submission CSVs, which define the required output rows and order, are stored with Git LFS.
 Install Git LFS before cloning or fetching the repository.
-One way to create the environment is:
+Create the conda env:

     conda create -n kaggle python==3.11
     conda activate kaggle